simiat/Project_Group19/page1.md

 ---

-Remarkable is the fact that the majority of the hits belong to the class Natural Heritage, which is part of the ARCO ontology, the superclass of Mineral Heritage.
+Remarkably, the vast majority of the results of our previous researches belong to the class **Natural Heritage**, which is part of the ArCo ontology, the superclass of 'Mineral Heritage'.

 ![16.ArCo_NaturalHeritage](/immagini_markdown/16.ArCo_NaturalHeritage.png)